• Skip to primary navigation

 Primary City and County of Residence and Work:

-Carson City NV, Reno, NV
+Carson City and Reno, Washoe County

-Major Fields of Work: First Lady, Homemaker
+Major Fields of Work: First Lady, homemaker, hostess

-Other Role Identities: Wife, Mother
+Other Role Identities: Wife, mother

 Like many other Nevadans, our 16th First Lady, Marianne Williamson Griswold, was a transplant who adapted successfully to the varied and challenging environments of our state.